AnOrdinaryUsername/Bits/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-### Setting up your dev environment
+## Setting up your dev environment

-If you ever get lost, follow Github's [Fork a repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) guide.

-We'll also be using [npm](https://www.npmjs.com/get-npm) and [Git](https://git-scm.com/downloads) so make sure you have those installed.

-#### Clone the repo
+Clone the repo with ssh

-First click the "fork" button to create your own copy of the project.

-Then use ssh

 ```bash
 git clone git@github.com:your-username/Bits.git